huplay/demo-gpt-java/README.md

    The files should be placed into the `models/<model name>/parameters` folder, so for example using the GPT-2 XL version to `models/GPT-2-XL/parameters`.

-   See the `models/MODELS.md` file how to collect parameters for a particular model.
+   See the `models/README.md` and `models/<model>/MODEL.md/` files how to collect parameters for a particular model.

 5. Using a command line tool (`cmd`) enter into the main directory: